junxit/us-congress-bills-116/metadata.md

 - 2019-10-15 — Mr. Sherman moved to suspend the rules and pass the bill, as amended.
 - 2019-10-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8119-8122)
 - 2019-10-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8119-8122)
+- 2019-10-16 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 243.